dbee01/keiste-solar-report/readme.txt

 = Is there a cost for using this plugin? =

 The plugin itself is free.
-You can also upgrade for premium features.
-You'll need a Google Solar API, Google Places API and Google Maps API key, which has free tier usage limits.
+However, you'll need a Google Solar API key, which has free tier usage limits.
 Check Google Cloud pricing for current rates.

 = Can I use this on multiple sites? =